makeruniverse/docs/docs/blog/posts/when-do-startups-die?.md

 draft: false
 date: 2023-11-03
 categories:
-    - the end of a startup
+    - Go to where the energy is
 authors:
     - Holger
 ---

-“Startups don't die when they run out of cash; they die when the founders run out of energy” (Naval Ravikant).
+An undervalued heuristic in companies is to favor teams with a high level of energy over those, with a high strategic fit.
+Like startups, project teams also don't die when they run out of cash; they die when their members run out of energy.

 Energy trumps strategy.